 When I started Animal Intuition, I didn’t foresee how much I’d dealing with senior cats, dogs & horses and certainly not about death and dying.
 I thought about how fun it was going to be to work with animals all day.
-That thankfully and purposely I wasn’t a vet that had to deal with euthanasia because of course, I didn’t have the stomach for it.
+Purposely I chose not to be a vet so I didn’t have to deal with euthanasia because I didn’t have the stomach for it.
 I thought about helping, healing, and supporting.
 Even having been through losing pets myself, I had no idea there was such a gaping hole surrounding the needs of you and your animal companion during this time.
 It’s emotional, it can be draining, but it is also one of the most rewarding things I get to do.
 I have found I have the heart for it and the strength for it; I can be in the moment, feel what’s happening, share the tears and the pain, support everyone and yet, provide peace of mind and comfort along the way.
 I give myself fully to my patients, supporting you the way you uniquely need and I am truly honored to do so.
 There are days this the work takes it’s toll, but I accept it and know that I’ll refuel and be ready to help again tomorrow.
 Because, it’s THAT important.

 Like I imagined, many days are fun, funny, heartwarming and fulfilling.
 But when it comes to the “last chapter”, there’s often another side that is overflowing with tears, uneasiness, sadness, stress and fear.
 However, I am here to bring peace and comfort to you and make this chapter easier and more enjoyable as it plays out.
 I embrace my talents and pour on the compassion with full authenticity – it’s in my heart and I’m grateful that I can help others in such a special way.
 I am often the voice of the animals, sharing their wishes and where they’re at physically, emotionally and mentally.
 I am the missing link in a time when you want guidance and support and it all comes from love and compassion.
 It comes from understanding, healing energy and more love.

-These are valuable skills and talents and honestly they make so much difference for both the animal AND you, their person.
-You can see the difference; whether their dog sleeps through the night, or can take a short “W-A-L-K” again, or simply seems more comfortable.
+These are valuable skills and talents that honestly make so much difference to both the animal AND you, their person.
+You can see the difference; whether your dog sleeps through the night, or can take a short “W-A-L-K” again, or simply seems more comfortable.
 Sometimes it’s when the horse joins back with the herd, gets playful again and you can see him relax.
 Or when your cat jumps up to their favorite perching spot again and regains their appetite.
 No matter how small or noticeable the change is, I have found it matters as much to you as it does the animal itself.

-Looking beyond the healing, of most significance is the compassion, understanding and the peace of mind it all provides.
+Looking beyond the healing, most significant is the compassion, understanding and the peace of mind it all provides.
 The support, empathy and unconditional love and care I offer to your family during this emotional roller coaster is really what it’s all about.
-Combine healing skills with a passion for helping others, and I’ve found a true gift I can provide during all phases of senior care for animal companions.
+Combine healing skills with a passion for helping others, and I’ve found a true gift I can provide during all phases of senior care for your pets.
 Each patient is unique in their needs and desires for care and we walk together in this journey.
 I’ll guide you through the unknown waters of hospice and eventually losing your loved one, while helping to honor and cherish your relationship.